Missouri State University: Robert W. Plaster Student Union

 The four-story Robert W. Plaster Student Union (PSU) is a student activity center located in the center of campus between the main academic and residential areas.
 This building provides a place for students to dine, socialize, study, shop, and see films and guest speakers in the theater.
 Multiple restaurant locations are located within the PSU, including Chick-Fil-A, a local business named Queen City Soul Food, Freddy's Frozen Custard & Steakburgers, Subway, Panda Express, Starbucks, and a university-based venue: the Union Club.
 It also houses a convenience store, a copy shop, a clothing store, and an e-sports center, which replaced the former bowling alley.
-A variety of meeting rooms are also located in the PSU and over 15,000 meetings are even hosted there each year.
-Offices located in the PSU include Student Engagement, Student Conduct, Multicultural Resources, BearPass Card (MSU's ID system), Campus Recreation, Outdoor Adventures, Citizenship and Service-Learning, Conference Services, various student organizations, the dean of students, Judicial Affairs, Disability Support Services, and Student Orientation, Advisement & Registration (SOAR).
+Several meeting rooms are also located in the PSU and over 15,000 meetings are hosted there each year.
+Offices located in the PSU include Student Engagement, Student Conduct, Multicultural Resources, BearPass Card (MSU's ID system), Campus Recreation, Outdoor Adventures, Citizenship and Service-Learning, Conference Services, various student organizations, the dean of students, Judicial Affairs, Disability Support Services, and Student Orientation, Advisement, and Registration (SOAR).
 The PSU also includes the Leland E. Traywick Parliamentary Room.
 Dedicated on February 18, 2004, it is named to honor a former MSU president and his introduction of shared governance, including the establishment of the Faculty Senate, during his presidency.
-A bronze bear statue was dedicated to the university in 1999 and stands at the student union's front entrance.
-Also located in front of the PSU is the North Mall, which is the location of the "Bear Paw."
-The Bear Paw is an outdoor plaza and performance area constructed for concerts, forums, rallies, demonstrations, and other public activities.
-Any member of the university community (such as students, faculty, or staff) may reserve the Bear Paw, and when not reserved, it is available for expressive activities on a first come, first served basis.
+A bronze bear statue dedicated to the university in 1999 stands at the student union's front entrance.
+Also located in front of the PSU is the North Mall, which is the location of the "Bear Paw", an outdoor plaza and performance area constructed for concerts, forums, rallies, demonstrations, and other public activities.
+Any member of the university community (such as students, faculty, or staff) may reserve the Bear Paw, and when not reserved, it is available for expressive activities on a first-come, first-served basis.